 Since the program began in 2002, the Regional Food Bank of Oklahoma has sponsored the Summer Food Service Program (SFSP), through a partnership with the United States Department of Agriculture and the Oklahoma Department of Education.
-During the summer of 2016, the program served 6,484 children at 124 sites, providing more than 211,070 meals and snacks to children over the summer.
+Last summer, 120 sites served 7,093 children in central and wester Oklahoma.
 For more information, contact Katie Honea at firstname.lastname@example.org or 405-600-3141.

 Click here to see nondiscrimination policy